Meet our Board members.

 Sharif Durhams

-Sharif Durhams is a leading voice for diversity and inclusion in journalism and has led audience efforts at regional, national and international publishers.
-He is the managing editor of The News & Observer and The Herald-Sun in North Carolina, overseeing the day-to-day operations of a newsroom with 60 editors, reporters and visual journalists.
-He also serves as president of NLGJA — the Association of LGBTQ Journalists, which works from within the news industry to foster fair and accurate coverage of diverse communities.
-He has overseen award-winning audience teams at The Washington Post and CNN Digital is also a senior editor for news and alerting for CNN Digital.
+Sharif Durhams is a leading voice for diversity and inclusion in journalism and has directed audience efforts at regional, national and international publishers.
+He is the managing editor at the Atlanta Journal-Constitution, overseeing core news teams that include 60 editors and reporters.
+He is a board member and former national president of NLGJA — the Association of LGBTQ Journalists, which works from within the news industry to foster fair and accurate coverage of diverse communities.
+He was a managing editor The News & Observer and The Herald-Sun in North Carolina and a former deputy managing editor at The Washington Post.

 JimGoodmon_Headshot-300x295.jpeg